-Here's more from the README.md, to quote: Oni-Framework
+Here's more from @KIWIDOGGIE in the README.md, to quote: Oni-Framework

 Oni framework is a platform for embedded device software development.
 It is used in order to remotely debug/add functionality to an embedded device.
 As of right now, the main concepts are a fully modular plugin system, with local and remote rpc.
 This was designed to run at ring-0 privilege level, but with some tweaks can also be used in ring-3 levels.
 Be warned, this is NOT for production use, only for developers who want an easy building platform for research.